himjoshi94/azure_ansible_VM/README.md

 ansible-playbook azure_vm.yml -vvv --vault-password-file=./.pass

 ##### NOTE:
-A password is needed to run this playbook, please create the password as "justdoitnow" as the admin password is hashed out for security reasons. please refrain from seeing the admin password
+A password is needed to run this playbook, please contact the owner of this playbook to execute as the password is hashed out.

 ## Directory Structure: